 The next symptom was a similar sense of being out-of-breath at lower levels of exertion.
 “She was in running shape, but she started to show the same signs during our lope circles that are part of her regular exercise.”
 Barrel racers rank with flat racing horses and eventers in needing every bit of breath to perform at their peak.

 During a stretch when the mare was back with her owner, another symptom emerged: a small trickle of blood from the nose.
-Mrs. Aries returned to the Brock, Texas, facility where Veronica and her husband Clay Volmer base their training stable of barrel racers, reined and working cow horses.
+The mare returned to the Brock, Texas, facility where Veronica and her husband Clay Volmer base their training stable of barrel racers, reined and working cow horses.

-Blood in the nostrils can indicate bleeding from the lungs, but an endoscopic exam found no evidence of that in Miss Aries.
+Blood in the nostrils can indicate bleeding from the lungs, but an endoscopic exam found no evidence of that in the mare.
 Broken blood vessels in the nose, from straining to breathe, were determined to be the source and Equine Asthma was the diagnosis.

 Using a metered dose inhaler, aka a “puffer,” medication was administered to open up the mare’s airways and reduce inflammation.
 That helped get the condition under control, Veronica reports.
 But those are not treatments suitable for long term use.
 Bronchodilators open up the airways, but doing that so effectively also allows more particles in, perpetuating the cycle of inflammation.
 Steroids counteract that effect for short term use.

-Happily, a Haygain High Temperature Hay Steamer arrived shortly into Miss Aries’ treatment.
+Happily, a Haygain High Temperature Hay Steamer arrived shortly into the horse’s treatment.
 “We actually saw an improvement pretty quick after we started that,” Veronica says.
 It helped with her breathing and the mare seemed to recover her appetite, which had decreased during the corticosteroid treatments.

-With Miss Aires back on track for peak respiratory health, Veronica was happy to have the hay steamer on hand when another horse received an Equine Asthma diagnosis.
+With the training horse back on track for peak respiratory health, Veronica was happy to have the hay steamer on hand when another horse received an Equine Asthma diagnosis.
 This was CD Smart Brat, a teenage working cow star who developed an out-of-the-blue cough.
 It started as occasional coughs while at rest, then progressed to debilitating coughs while at work.
 Veronica called the vet immediately, again resulting in an Equine Asthma diagnosis.